devcybiko/gregsmithwiki/content/rules.md

 # Greg's Rules
 1. I only do things where I either produce something, or learn something.
-All else is waste
+All else is waste.
-	1. Spending time with people reenforces harmony in relationships
+	1. Spending time with people reenforces harmony in relationships.
+	2. Consider if what you're doing right now satisfies the rule.
+	3. Consider not watching TV (sports, sit-coms, movies)
 2. Say yes when you can and no when you must
 3. Have a "Yes-And" attitude
 4. Assume positive intent
 5. Adapt, Improvise, Overcome
-6.  you don’t need to know everything to get started
+6. You don’t need to know everything to get started
 7. Don’t complain unless you want something to change
 8. Be on time
 	1. If you can't be on time - alert the other person as soon as possible